In this post, we will talk about some exciting and powerful use cases of event-driven systems that can be solved using RabbitMQ and SNS - SQS combo.

 We were replicating the same thing we did for SNS using RMQ.

-.
+Below is an example which creates a topic exchange called events.
 It also publishes a message to exchange with a routing key in the format <service>.<entityname>.<action>

 1